Protiviti assesses effectiveness and adequacy of bank's credit risk infrastructure

 Evaluate the soundness and effectiveness of the bank’s credit risk infrastructure, given the economic stresses and portfolio deterioration.

-Provide an external perspective on the bank’s credit risk infrastructure and provide recommendations to enhance the credit risk management practices.
+Provide an external perspective on the bank’s credit risk infrastructure and provide recommendations to enhance the credit risk management practises.

-Protiviti provided an unbiased perspective, industry knowledge, detailed observations and customized recommendations to the CCO and audit committee.
+Protiviti provided an unbiased perspective, industry knowledge, detailed observations and customised recommendations to the CCO and audit committee.

 A top 25 U.S. financial institution (bank), with close to $100 billion in assets, is a wholly-owned subsidiary of one of the largest banking groups in the world.
 It is a full-service commercial bank providing an array of financial services to individuals, small businesses, middle-market companies and major corporations.
 During the summer of 2009, the bank hired a new chief credit officer (CCO), who subsequently asked Protiviti to evaluate the soundness and effectiveness of the bank’s credit risk infrastructure, given the economic stresses and portfolio deterioration.